-During the year 2021, the Board met 4 times.
-The Audit and Finance Committee (AFC) met six times and the Remuneration and Nomination Committee (RNC) met four times.
-In addition the Asset and liability Committee (ALCO) was created during the year and met one time.
+During the year 2022, the Board met four times.
+The Audit and Finance Committee (AFC) met three times, Remuneration and Nomination Committee (RNC) met three times and Asset and liability Committee met three times.
+In addition, the Research and Social performance Committee (RSPC) was created during the year and met one time.